 they are not needed, they may be omitted.

 All fields except

 pid are optional.

-However, we highly recommend creating the fields
+However, we highly recommend to create the fields

 endtime to enable proper access control.
 If the

-domain objects are multi-lingual the fields
+Domain Objects are multi-lingual the fields

 More information about Localization and Multilingualism can be found in Chapter 9.